Hords01/Data_Mining/README.md

 ### 🔹 Dataset & Tokenizer Attribution

-The Turkish dataset and BPE tokenizer used in this project were created and provided by:
+The Turkish dataset and BPE tokenizer used in this project were provided by:

 > **Asst.
 Prof. Tolga Berber**, *"BPE Tokenizer and Turkish News Dataset"*,
 > Karadeniz Technical University, Department of Statistics and Computer Science, 2024.